jeffdonthemic/forcifier-node/README.md

   }
 }
 ```
-Is transformed into the following with '__c' appended to keys where required.
+Invoking forcifier.enforceJson(my_json) will append '__c' to keys where required.
 It does not change the case of
 the keys as Force.com is case insensitive.

 ```json